cesipy/cesipy.github.io/posts/torch-autograd.md

-## Simple examples
+## simple examples

-So how does torch autograd work in practice?
-Let's see in a simple example for two tensors, $a = 4, b=3$.
+so how does torch autograd work in practice? let's see in a simple example for two tensors, $a = 4, b=3$.

 ```python
 #simple grads: